Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Method

 The formulation of the used effective Hamiltonian by Zhong {\it{et al.}}\cite{zhong_phase_1994,zhong_first-principles_1995}, parameterized by first-principles density functional theory calculations for \bto\cite{nishimatsu_first-principles_2010}, \kno\footnote{T.\ Nishimatsu, feram at sourceforge.net (2015)}, and \pto\cite{nishimatsu_molecular_2012,waghmare_ab_1997}, is given as:

-where $\{\bm{u}\}$ and $\{\bm{w}\}$ are the local soft-mode and acoustic displacement vectors of the unit cells , $\{\bm{\eta_l}\}$ is the homogeneous strain tensor of the whole system in Voigt notation, $Z^*_\text{eff}$ is the effective charge associated with the soft mode, and the local polarization vector $\bm{p}(\bm{R})$ of the unit cell at position $\bm{R}$ is given as $\bm{p}=Z^*_\text{eff}$~$\bm{u}(\bm{R})/\Omega$, with $\Omega$ being the unit cell volume.
-The potential energy includes: the on-site local mode self energy ($V^\text{self}$), the long-range dipole-dipole Coulomb interaction ($V^\text{dpl}$), the short-range local soft mode interaction ($V^\text{short}$), the elastic energy from homogeneous ($V^\text{elas,homo}$) and inhomogeneous strains ($V^\text{elas,inho}$), the coupling between the local soft mode and the homogeneous strain ($V^\text{coup,homo}$) and between the local soft mode and the inhomogeneous strain ($V^\text{coup,inho}$), and the electric enthalpy ($Z_\text{eff} \sum_{R} \bm{E \cdot u(R)}$), which reflects the electric-field-polarization coupling, see Ref.~\onlinecite{Nishimatsu.2008} for further details.
+where $\{\bm{u}\}$ and $\{\bm{w}\}$ are the local soft-mode and acoustic displacement vectors of the unit cells, $\{\bm{\eta_l}\}$ is the homogeneous strain tensor of the whole system in Voigt notation, $Z^*_\text{eff}$ is the effective charge associated with the soft mode, and the local polarization vector $\bm{p}(\bm{R})$ of the unit cell at position $\bm{R}$ is given as $\bm{p}=Z^*_\text{eff}$~$\bm{u}(\bm{R})/\Omega$, with $\Omega$ being the unit cell volume.
+The potential energy includes: the on-site local mode self energy ($V^\text{self}$), the long-range dipole-dipole Coulomb interaction ($V^\text{dpl}$), the short-range local soft mode interaction ($V^\text{short}$), the elastic energy from homogeneous ($V^\text{elas,homo}$) and inhomogeneous strains ($V^\text{elas,inho}$), the coupling between the local soft mode and the homogeneous strain ($V^\text{coup,homo}$) and between the local soft mode and the inhomogeneous strain ($V^\text{coup,inho}$), and the electric enthalpy ($Z_\text{eff} \sum_{R} \bm{E \cdot u(R)}$), which reflects the coupling between electric field and polarization, see Ref.~\onlinecite{Nishimatsu.2008} for further details.
 The strain is internally optimized and only the kinetic energy of the local soft modes ($E^\text{k,dipole}$), is explicitly treated in MD simulations.
-While this formulation underestimates $T_c$ due to neglected anharmonic couplings to higher-energy phonon modes,\cite{Nishimatsu.2010, mayer_improved_2022} it can correctly predict changes of phase stability with strain or composition, domain structures, and functional responses.\cite{mayer_hidden_2023, grunebohm_influence_2023,lisenkov_tuning_2018, gui_tuning_2015,walizer_finite-temperature_2006,kumar_domain_2013,kumar_first-principles_2010} Note that the chosen parametrization for \pto\ \cite{waghmare_ab_1997,nishimatsu_molecular_2012} overestimates the elastic constant C$_{44}$, when comparing with other literature, by a factor of four \cite{liu_first-principles_2008,king-smith_first-principles_1994,piskunov_bulk_2004}.
-However, the observed domain configurations and the wall periodicity are not modified when the parametrization is modified correspondingly. \footnote{The (110)-induced domain structures of PbTiO$_3$ turn out to not be sensitive to C$_{44}$, which represents the resistance to shear deformation.
-Even if we reduce this elastic constant by a factor of four and adjust all directly depending parameters, no qualitative changes are observed.}
+While this formulation underestimates $T_c$ partly due to neglected anharmonic couplings to higher-energy phonon modes,\cite{Nishimatsu.2010, mayer_improved_2022} it can correctly predict changes of phase stability with strain or composition, domain structures, and functional responses.\cite{mayer_hidden_2023, grunebohm_influence_2023,lisenkov_tuning_2018, gui_tuning_2015,walizer_finite-temperature_2006,kumar_domain_2013,kumar_first-principles_2010}